GerHobbelt/owemdjee/README.md

 - **ms_cpp_client_telemetry** [📁](./ms_cpp_client_telemetry) [🌐](https://github.com/GerHobbelt/cpp_client_telemetry) -- 1DS C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
 It enables data / telemetry upload to Collector++.
 1DS (One Data Strategy), also known as One Observability, is a cross-org initiative with five teams across the company coming together to unify multiple telemetry efforts at Microsoft.
 Collector++ is the externally-facing destination end-point where telemetry data is uploaded to that subsequently routes the data to Microsoft internal data pipeline.
 - **mujs** [📁](../../thirdparty/mujs) [🌐](https://github.com/GerHobbelt/mujs) -- a lightweight ES5 Javascript interpreter designed for embedding in other software to extend them with scripting capabilities.
 - **multiverso** [📁](./multiverso) [🌐](https://github.com/GerHobbelt/Multiverso) -- a parameter server based framework for training machine learning models on big data with numbers of machines.
 It is currently a standard C++ library and provides a series of friendly programming interfaces.
 Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
 Instead, they are able to focus on the core machine learning logics: data, model, and training.
+- **MuPDF itself**  [📁](../../) [🌐](https://github.com/GerHobbelt/mupdf) -- this MuPDF fork is geared towards use with [Qiqqa (document and citation manager)](https://github.com/jimmejardine/qiqqa-open-source/).
+It is based on [the original MuPDF work done by Artifex](https://artifex.com/products/mupdf/), _closely tracks the developments overthere_ and augments the codebase with other C/C++ based tools, which are useful in and around the Qiqqa document processes, such as

+  * text extraction
+  * metadata extraction (including annotations)
+  * OCR (_text recognition_ as an required extension of _text extraction_ when you have image-based PDFs, which happens quite often in the wild)
+  * Qiqqa database support (SQLite I/O; we do include the generic SQLite tools as well to "open up" the Qiqqa _core components_ for advanced usage and users who wish to perform custom actions on the collected and managed data)

 - **mxnet** [📁](./mxnet) [🌐](https://github.com/GerHobbelt/mxnet) -- Apache MXNet is a deep learning framework designed for both *efficiency* and *flexibility*.
 It allows you to ***mix*** [symbolic and imperative programming](https://mxnet.apache.org/api/architecture/program_model) to ***maximize*** efficiency and productivity.
 - **mydumper** [📁](./mydumper) [🌐](https://github.com/GerHobbelt/mydumper) -- a MySQL Logical Backup Tool.
 It has 2 tools: